rkz1012/Python_Course_And_Project/README_Project_US.md

 Below are the questions I want to answer in my project:

-1. What are the skills in demand for the top 3 most popular data roles?
+1. What are the skills most in demand for the top 3 most popular data roles?
 2. How are in-demand skills trending for Data Analysts?
 3. How well do jobs and skills pay for Data Analysts?
 4. What are the optimal skills for data analysts to learn?
 (High Demand AND High Paying)